MCPS Health and Immunization Information

 Not all illnesses or symptoms of potential illness require exclusion from school.
-When in question, staff and parents may directly consult Communicable Disease: A Guide for Schools in Montana.
+When in question, staff and parents may directly consult the Communicable Disease: A Guide for Schools and Daycares in Montana.

-A paper copy is available in the school office or school nurse office.
+A paper copy is available in the school office or school nurse's office.
 Consult the school nurse for further assistance or questions.
-The school nurse may use additional evidence based and most current resources, including consulting with the local health department when needed.
+The school nurse may use additional evidence-based and most current resources, including consulting with the local health department when needed.
 Additionally, the local or state health department may direct more stringent exclusion criteria in times of disease outbreaks.

 In general, children should stay home when: